isorna/dropcommander-translations-en/dfc/scenarios/objectives.md

 ### Surveying a Cluster

 To survey a cluster, a ship must be in low orbit, within 6" of the centre point of the cluster and be on standard orders that turn.
-This happens at the end of a ship’s movement.
+This happens at the end of a ship's movement.
 Only one ship per battlegroup of Tonnage 5 or more may survey a cluster per turn.
 You may not survey a cluster in turn 1.

-When surveying a cluster roll 1 dice, on a roll of 1-4 you gain 1vp, on a roll of a 5+ you score 1 VP and the cluster becomes a critical location.
+When surveying a cluster roll 1 D6, on a roll of 4 or less you gain 1 VP, on a roll of a 5 or more you score 1 VP and the cluster becomes a critical location.

 You may only survey a cluster once per game but both sides may survey the same cluster over the course of a game.
 Once a critical location has been rolled for a cluster then an opponent that surveys the same cluster will automatically receive 1 VP - it does not become a second critical location!

 ### Destroying a Cluster

 Some Scenarios will require the demolition of Clusters!
-A Cluster counts as destroyed if all Sectors in a Cluster are reduced to Ruins.
+A Cluster counts as destroyed if all Sectors in a Cluster have been destroyed.

 ### Space Stations in Scenarios